How India farmer protests could take a toll on the economy | DW | 09.12.2020

 Small-scale farms face an ongoing crisis, and many thousands of debt-ridden farmers have taken their own lives.

 "Punjab has been the food bowl of India.
-All these years, Punjab has contributed the largest amount of food grain to the central pool," Pramod Kumar, director of India's Institute for Development and Communication, told DW.
+All these years, Punjab has contributed the largest amount of food grain to the central pool," Pramod Kumar, director of India's Institute for Development and Communication (IDC), told DW.

 "The possible withdrawal of the protective cover provided by the MSP is seen as an act of betrayal here," he added.